thi-ng/umbrella-docs-temp/transducers.struct.md

 ## struct() function

 Higher-order transducer to converts linear input into structured objects using given field specs and ordering.
-A single field spec is an array of 2 or 3 items: `[name, size, transform?]`<!-- -->.
-If `transform` is given, it will be used to produce the final value for this field.
-In the example below, it is used to unwrap the ID field values, e.g. from `[123] => 123`

 <b>Signature:</b>